sueddeutsche/editron/docs/doc-editor-options.md

 # Editor Options

+// TODO: Maybe mention, that description is optional
 > Editor configurations may set titles and descriptions, hide an editor, modify its behaviour, add an icon, etc.

-From a given JSON-Schema, its properties `title` and `description` are used for labels and inline-information of the input-element or group.
-Additional configuration for an _editron_-editor goes into the _editron:ui_ property in each json-schema-definition.
+From a given JSON-Schema, its properties `title` and `description` are used for labels and inline-information of the generated input-element or group.
+All additional configuration for an _editron_-editor goes into the _editron:ui_ property in each json-schema-definition.
 Some configuration settings are supported per default, and should be supported by a _custom_-editor.
-Other configuration settings are editor-specific and go into a nested object-property, where its configuration **must be an object**. e.g.
+Other configuration settings are editor-specific and go into a nested object-property, where its configuration **must be an object**. e.g. // TODO: _must be an object_ this could be misunderstood -> it only needs to be an object when the options are intended for the object editor, right?
+E.g.: _...editor-specific.
+For the object-Editor, they need to go into a nested object-property. e.g._

 ```js
 {